5.22 Texas Instruments Slide Rule Calculator

 SR-50 1974 SR50 0224435 yes received for Christmas, high school, Sr. Year; leather case, instruction book

 Below is an image of the calculators I have owned and used professionally.
-My first computer science course was in college in 1976 and I was predominantly using computers, both main frame and personal, for most computations by 1985.
-From 1990 until 1998 or so these calculators one-by-one were relegated to the back of desk drawers next to my high school Sterling slide rules for the next 25+ years, as laptops and cell phone applications took over.
+My first computer science course was in college in 1976 and I predominantly used computers, both main frame and personal, for most computations by 1985.
+From 1990 until 1998 or so these calculators one-by-one were relegated to the back of desk drawers next to my high school Sterling slide rules for the next 25+ years, as laptops and cell phone applications took over the role of performing desktop calculations.